 How Do You Use A Serum

 A lot of serums are actually quite expensive; I won’t beat around the bush when it comes to that fact.
 But despite their generally high price serums will last for a long time.
-You apply a serum directly on your skin after cleansing and toning (if you use a toner).
+You apply the serum directly to your skin after cleansing and toning (if you use a toner).
 Depending on the function of the serum and its active ingredients you apply either morning or night.
-Most importantly you don’t need a lot of product – a few drops or a pea size amount of the product are enough.
+Most importantly you don’t need a lot of product – a few drops or a pea-size amount of the product is enough.
 More is not better if it comes to serums.
 Wait a few minutes after applying your serum (brush your teeth for instance) and then apply your moisturizer on top.
-If you are applying a serum in the morning, don’t forget your sun protection as well.
+If you are applying serum in the morning, don’t forget your sun protection as well.

 - Neutrogena Ageless Intensives® Anti-Wrinkle Deep Wrinkle Serum – with retinol, good for nighttime use.